-To mitigate the effects of commodity price fluctuations, we have entered into agreements to sell 3,500 barrels of production per day for the months of January through May 2008 at a weighted average daily price of \$70.29 per barrel before transportation costs.
-For the month of June 2008, we have agreements to sell 3,500 barrels of production per day at a weighted average daily price of \$71.69 per barrel before transportation costs.
-For the month of July 2008, we have agreements to sell 3,500 barrels of production per day at a weighted average daily price of \$85.89 per barrel before transportation costs.
+To mitigate the effects of commodity price fluctuations, for the month of July 2008, we had agreements to sell 3,500 barrels of production per day at a weighted average daily price of \$85.89 per barrel before transportation costs.
 For August 2008, we have agreements to sell 3,500 barrels of production per day at a weighted average daily price of \$86.81 per barrel before transportation costs.
-For the periods of September 2008 through December 2008, we have entered into forward sales contracts for the sale of 3,500 barrels of production per day in each such period at weighted average daily prices of \$86.60 per barrel before transportation costs.
+For the period of September 2008 through December 2008, we have entered into forward sales contracts for the sale of 3,500 barrels of production per day in each such period at weighted average daily prices of \$86.60 per barrel before transportation costs.
 Under these agreements we have committed to deliver approximately 62% of our estimated production for January through December 2008.
 For the period of January through December 2009, we entered into agreements to sell 3,000 barrels of production per day at a weighted average daily price of \$89.06 per barrel before transportation costs.
 Such arrangements may expose us to risk of financial loss in certain circumstances, including instances where production is less than expected or oil prices increase.
 These contracts require physical delivery of production quantities and are exempted from the provisions of SFAS 133 as normal sales of production.
 In addition, these arrangements may limit the benefit to us of increases in the price of oil.